Zhangmingyang-Su/Click-Through-Rate-Prediction/README.md

-# Ads Click Through Rate Prediction for Streaming Data In Apache Spark
+# Ads Click Through Rate Prediction for Structured Streaming Data In Apache Spark

-## Project Summary
+# Project Summary
 In this project, I just handle the cold start issue without users' historical data and demography.
 I mainly focus on using context feature to predict the probablity of a user who will click the Ads or not.
 Moreover, I also bring streaming mechanism to illustrate how to simulate streaming data to monitor model performance and CTR changes in real-time.

 ## 0. Data Pipeline